kjell/mcn-2020-git-haiku/index.md

-Ballet in the air
+First white snow of fall
-just enough to bend the leaves
+visit the ancestral grave
-Splash!
+It’s the Doll’s Festival.